visualtechnet/react_myreads/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+	├── components
+    │   ├── BookListing.js # Contains rendering of Shelf Items and its list of books.
+    │   ├── Search.js # Main JS file used to handle all the search logic │   ├── index.js # Used for exporting files
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── Lookups.js # Exposes an array of items such as Shelf Options to be used as lookups values for Select inputs.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg